PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 Architectures
 -------------

-Many variational circuit architectures have been proposed by the quantum computing community.
+Many variational circuit architectures have been proposed by the quantum computing community [#]_.
 The strength of an architecture varies depending on the desired use-case, and it is not always clear what makes a good ansatz.
 Investigations of the expressive power of different approaches are also ongoing :cite:`du2018expressive`.
 One goal of PennyLane is to facilitate such studies across various architectures and hardware platforms.

 To give a rough summary, we distinguish three different types of architectures, namely **layered gate architectures**, **alternating operator architectures** and **tensor network architectures**.